kolbasky/LinkRouter/README.md

 - opens all other links like `mailto:.*` in gmail in chrome.
 - links that don't match any rule will be opened in chrome browser.
 - write log to `linkrouter.log` next to `linkrouter.exe`
+- open config for editing in VSCode

 Tip: you can specify `explorer.exe` in program and pass link to it, if you want Windows to handle that link. i.e. passing steam:// link to explorer will open Steam, since Steam is registered in Windows as the default handler for that protocol.

 > [!Note]
 > While LinkRouter works just fine without running as an administrator, if a program from config is being run as admin, LinkRouter can't launch such program unless also launched with admin privileges.
-In this case go to `linkrouter.exe` `Properties` - `Compatibility` and check `Run this programm as an administrator`.
+In this case go to `linkrouter.exe` `Properties` - `Compatibility` and check `Run this program as an administrator`.

 Check more example rules in [linkrouter.example.json](linkrouter.example.json) in root of this repo.
 Maybe the app you need is already there.